Peaceful Heart Trains the Heart in Wisdom

 Inner peace nourishes life, but envy eats away at the soul like decay.

-30 The life of the body is a heart at peace, but envy rots the bones.
+30 A tranquil heart is life to the body, but envy rots the bones.

 Inner peace nourishes life, but envy eats away at the soul like decay.